Chapter 14 BWV 199 Mein Herze schwimmt im Blut

 The theme of C 179 is hypocrisy; that of 113 and 199 is the burden of, and redemption from, sin.
 But there is no doubt that the imagery is most graphic and lurid in this, the earliest of the three works, presumably appealing to, and stimulating the imagination of a young man revelling in his technical expertise and creative ingenuity.

 C 199 particularly demonstrates Bach′s interest in the dramatic and expressive use of the recitative.
 One forms the opening movement, another pre-empts the da capo in the first aria.
 Three are warmly accompanied with sustained string chords.
 Bach tended not to overuse operatic techniques in his earliest cantatas but here they assume real significance.
 Clearly, he was intrigued by the idea of beginning a work with a soul-searing recitative; we find him doing it also in C 155 composed at about the same time.
+Late in the second cycle he reverted to this practice (Cs 183 and 175) but with less dramatic effect.

 The initial key (in the later transposed version, although the examples in this essay are in the original key of C minor) is D minor, one which Bach would be calling upon for some of his most strange and brooding choruses (see Cs 109 and 46 from this and 101 from the second cycle).
 He sets the four arias successively in D minor and F, G and C majors, the journey from minor to major reflecting the progression from sin-oppressing distress to the joy of confession and redemption.
 That is the essence of this cantata.